 The Sidi Wire 2 Air Vent has the most durable features and topped this measure.
 Sidi uses a tough Techpro microfiber upper with heavy stitching that not only resists scuffing and tearing reasonably well but will also do a better job of holding its shape and resisting the elements than some of the other shoes.
 Its thick, full carbon sole will also take more abuse than some of the thinner soles and certainly some of the composite materials like plastic and nylon.
 We're super stoked about its replaceable toe pad (which is also a sliding vent cover).
 The toe and heel are the two parts of the shoe that take damage every single time you stop.
 The Sidi is the only shoe in our lineup to have a replaceable toe pad.

-Next comes the Fizik Infinito Carbon 2.
-The use of a clean 1.2-millimeter upper with minimal seams reduces the areas of potential wear and catastrophic damage.
+The Fizik Infinito Carbon 2 uses a clean 1.2-millimeter upper with minimal seams to reduce areas of potential wear and catastrophic damage.
 The outsole is an interesting unidirectional build that bolsters strength against the typical lateral forces applied during cycling.
-The flipside is that the sole could be vulnerable to forces from other directions, but it shouldn't be a serious concern.
-This shoe also has replaceable parts, which is always a good move for extending the life of a product.
+The flip side is that the sole could be vulnerable to forces from other directions, but it shouldn't be a serious concern.
+This shoe also has replaceable parts, which can be instrumental in extending a product's lifespan.
 The heel pad is replaceable, and so are the BOA dials, something we can't say for the fasteners used by Sidi.